 At Guideline, we strive to offer a meaningful way to save for retirement through the use of auto-enrollment, minimizing fees, offering diversified portfolios, and promoting a long-term investing philosophy.
 Unfortunately, many employees, especially at small businesses, do not have access to a retirement plan at all.

-Providing a 401(k) with automatic enrollment increases participation and helps take advantage of any employer matching dollars to grow account balances faster.
+Providing a 401(k) with automatic enrollment generally increases participation and helps take advantage of any employer matching dollars to grow account balances faster.
 Employer matching and profit sharing can help employees save even more by adding to the amount they are already putting away for retirement.

 Our first step in creating diversified portfolios is to identify diversified asset classes for these portfolios and then selecting index funds that represent the full asset classes.
 It is essential to then understand each participating employee’s time horizon and risk tolerance.
 With Americans living longer and spending more money in retirement, building larger retirement accounts and investing with longer horizons is key.